What do I need to start a Make Noise modular system?

 How do I connect 4 Pressure Points to my Brains?

-It is not possible to connect more then 2 Pressure Points to a BRAINS.
+It is not possible to connect more than 2 Pressure Points to a BRAINS.
 You may connect 1 or 2 Pressure Points to a BRAINS.
 Additional Pressure Points are still highly useful with the 2 Pressure Points/ BRAINS combo.
 For example, you could use another Pressure Points as a dedicated transport control for your BRAINS by patching it to the RUN/ Stop and DIRection control inputs.
 Furthermore, it is wonderful to have a non-sequential, non-clocked source of control in a system as it adds immediate, human expression.

 I have connected a Brains to my Pressure Points, and the common gate output no longer works.